Kevin Wilson, Chair

 Lewis Gottheil is recently retired from his position as the director of the legal department at Unifor, Canada's largest private-sector union.
 He advised the union on legal issues, and acted as its litigation counsel before employment-related tribunals and all levels of provincial and federal courts.

-Kelly Jennings is a senior consultant with Korn Ferry Hay Group, working exclusively in their health-care consulting practice based in Toronto.
+Kelly Jennings is an independent health care management consultant who previously spent 10 years wtih Hay Group Health Care Consulting.
 Her consulting work focuses on stakeholder and expert group facilitation, health-care policy and clinical practice research, clinical process analysis and redesign, strategic planning and business development.
 She has almost 20 years of experience in health care as an occupational therapist, program administrator and consultant.
 She is also a member of the Board of Directors for the Oakville YMCA.

 Dr. Louise Lemieux-Charles